 In many cases, the parties enlist the support of attorneys and private mediators to give them the best chances for a successful outcome.

-To consult with a member of our Family Law Team about an issue related to Mediation or Alternative Dispute Resolution in Maryland, contact us.
+To consult with a member of our Family Law Team about an issue related to Mediation or Alternative Dispute Resolution in Maryland, DC or Virginia, contact us.